Police Dispatcher Career Profile

 The job of a police dispatcher often includes:

 - Monitoring and recording the location of on-duty police officers

 - Taking both 911 and non-emergency calls for service

-- Performing driver's license and wanted persons queries
+- Performing driver's license and wanted person queries

 - Assigning case numbers and recording case notes

 - Monitoring police radio traffic

 - Dispatching patrol officers to calls for service

 - Providing assistance to officers by contacting other services as needed

 Police dispatchers must be able to multitask and deal effectively with different personality types.
 They must remain in control of their own emotions so they can help victims remain calm.